kyprizel/testcookie-nginx-module/README.markdown

     make
     make install

-For using client-side cookie decryption, you need to manually grab [SlowAES](http://code.google.com/p/slowaes/) JavaScript AES implementation and put it to document root.
+For using client-side cookie decryption, you need to manually grab [SlowAES](http://code.google.com/p/slowaes/) JavaScript AES implementation, patch it(utils/aes.patch) and put it to document root.

 Compatibility
 =============